 The Board of Directors adopts an annual unappropriated budget for the General Fund prior to the beginning of each fiscal year.
-The Board did not amend the budget during the fiscal year.
+The Board amended the budget during the year to reflect changes in anticipated revenues and expenditures.

 Since the District's budget is primarily a planning tool, actual results varied from the budgeted amounts.
-Actual net change in fund balance was \$1,252,578 less than budgeted.
-The Budgetary Comparison Schedule on page 38 of this report provides variance information per financial statement line item.
+Actual net change in fund balance was \$462,259 greater than budgeted.
+The Budgetary Comparison Schedule on page 36 of this report provides variance information per financial statement line item.